 Looking at this inscription it seems likely that this stone was raised later than the earliest date on the headstone i.e..
 1853.
 I would suspect that it was raised by Robert Allison sometime after his father James's death in 1865.
 The details may have been copied off the earlier, and now missing Allison gravestone.

 With the marriage of William Allison and Christina Allison we come up against a potential problem.
 Their "son", Andrew Todd Allison, who is the next generation in our family history, is certainly the son of Christina Allison, being named after her maternal grandfather, Andrew Todd.
 However his birth occurred some six years before the record of his mother's marriage to William Allison, which could potentially shed some doubt on William Allison being his biological father.
 Although both his marriage and death certificates identify him as the son of William Allison, no actual record of his birth has yet been found to settle this matter one way or other.
-However with the advent of DNA testing my wife, his g grandaughter, was identified as sharing DNA at 4th\5th cousin level with a descendent of a William Ritchie who was a son of James Ritchie and Jean Pollock, who were also identified as the parents of Margaret Ritchie, my wife's ggg grandmother on margaret's death cetificate.
-This not only confirms Margaret Ritchie's parentage but also suggests a direct connection between my wife and Margaret Ritchie, which by definition would confirm that William WAS Andrew's biological father.
+However with the advent of DNA testing my wife, his g grandaughter, was identified as sharing DNA at 4th\5th cousin level with a descendent of a James Ritchie and Jean Pollock.
+James Ritchie and Jean Pollock were the parents of Margaret Ritchie, William's mother, as recorded on her death certificate.
+For there to be a DNA link back from my wife to James Ritchie and Jean Pollock, via Andrew Todd Allison, he would seem to have to be the biological son of William Allison.

-For the census of 8th April 1861, William and Christina were resident at the Malletsheugh Inn, Mearns with William recorded as a Spirt Merchant.
+For the census of 8th April 1861, William and Christina were resident at the Malletsheugh Inn, Mearns with William recorded as a Spirt Merchant, as per the earlier marriage record.
+(For further details of the Malletsheugh Inn - Click here.)
 Included in the household were his wife Christina. along with 6 year old Andrew, recorded as son and not step son, and his baby daughter, Margaret who had been born five and a half weeks before the census, on 27th February 1861.

 1861 Census (8th April) Mearns (571) Book 8.
 Page 8.